Holy Trinity Greek Orthodox Church, Surry Hills: Description

 The Holy Trinity Greek Orthodox Church is aesthetically distinctive and prominent in its streetscape.
 Originally built in the Byzantine style of architecture (perhaps reflective of how highly the founding congregation regarded their Byzantine Christian heritage, the church was constructed to hold up to 400 patrons.
 In 1931, the facade of the church was replaced with a two-storey Inter-War Romanesque construction of face brick with rendered dressings, buttresses and a gable roof.
 As a result of these alterations, the entrance to the church is now framed by two brick towers and is headed by an arched leadlight window above a triple arched entranceway.
 The original facade is, however, still discernable upon entering the foyer of the church.

 The interior of the church is well decorated with representations and symbols of iconography.
-There are also a number of original artefacts still in use including the alter, the main chandelier (as well as a number of others), a selection of hanging lamps and two candle stands inscribed with the date of donation (1899).
+There are also a number of original artefacts still in use including the altar, the main chandelier (as well as a number of others), a selection of hanging lamps and two candle stands inscribed with the date of donation (1899).
 An extensive collection of original artefacts is currently housed at the office of the Greek Orthodox Community of NSW Ltd in a museum/archival resource centre.

 Condition

-The church is in very good condition with a high degree of original fabric (including the alter, a number of chandeliers, a selection of hanging lamps and two candle stands).
+The church is in very good condition with a high degree of original fabric (including the altar, a number of chandeliers, a selection of hanging lamps and two candle stands).

 The church is in very good condition with a high degree of intact original fabric.